 Every writer you’ll work with has different writing skills, personality traits, phrasing, and their own bag of tricks.
 Most of these idiosyncrasies are highly desirable as your readers might get bored reading a single author.

-However, you want your business’s blog to speak with a consistent tone that amplifies your brand and products, making an emotional connection with your prospects and clients.
+However, you want your ecommerce website’s blog to speak with a consistent tone that amplifies your brand and products, making an emotional connection with your prospects and clients.

 What is house style on a website or for a publication?